 About the Pennsylvania Gaming Control Board:

-The mature casino industry in Pennsylvania currently consists of 10 stand-alone and racetrack casinos in operation, along with the two smaller resort casinos.
-These facilities collectively employ over 16,000 people and annually generate over $1.3 billion in tax revenue from slot machine and table games play.
-Construction of a 13th casino is currently underway along with a number of new "mini-casinos" that are expected to begin operation over the next couple of years.
+The Commonwealth's casino industry currently consists of 10 stand-alone and racetrack casinos in operation, along with the two smaller resort casinos.
+These facilities collectively employ 17,000 people and annually generate approximately $1.4 billion in tax revenue from slot machine and table games play.
+The largest portion of that money is used for property tax reduction to all Pennsylvania homeowners.

 Additional information about both the PGCB's gaming regulatory efforts and Pennsylvania's gaming industry can be found at gamingcontrolboard.pa.gov.
 You can also follow the agency on Twitter by choosing @PAGamingControl.